looi-wh/ffmpegOverlay/README.md

 - Auto delete input file when output file is created (can be disabled in settings)
 - Auto delete original file after creating an output file
 - Able to create an output file even when input file name is the same as output
-- Capable of running long term (tested 30 days)
+- Capable of running long term (tested for 24 hours converting more than 100 files)
 - Able to delete NFO file (made solely for jellyfin - can be ignored)
 - Default commands is able to support multiple audio streams and subtitles